If you just run a node and don’t connect your wallet to the node, you’re not really doing anything useful.

 The easiest way is to run a node “package” which comes with Electrum Server (Electrs).

 This article explains how to install Electrum Wallet (including how to verify the download), and connect it to Electrs.
+This is a newer article that contains the same information, but more comprehensive about how to use Electrum.

 You can also connect your wallet to Electrs via Tor.
 Read this to find out more.